demoray/demoray.github.io/_posts/2016-03-28-so-you-want-to-be-a-provost.md

     'Enjoy fighting',
     'Fight "Ninja Monkey Style"',
     'Fight in Battle of Nations',
-    'Frequently use the excuse "Connor days it was OK"', 'Get a longer sword',
+    'Frequently use the excuse "Connor says it was OK"', 'Get a longer sword',
     'Get into Krav Maga',
     'Get smacked upside the head with a mallet.',